-The college’s faculty is an assembled group of nationally and internationally known professors, researchers and staff members.
-Even as many faculty work around the clock, they still provide caring, individual attention to students.
-Teaching and advising are taken seriously to provide each student with the greatest opportunity to succeed.
+Our engineering faculty is an assembled group of nationally and internationally known professors, researchers and staff members.
+Our faculty provide caring, individual attention to students.
+We value a hands-on approach and support faculty's professional growth to bring current and ever evolving knowledge to you.
+Our dedication to teaching and advising provides each student with support to succeed.

 100 Years of Excellence

-- 50,000 square feet more research space at the UA Engineering Research Center (ERC), and an additional 30,000 in the renovated Auburn Science and Engineering Center (ASEC) West Tower
+- 50,000 square feet more research space at the UA Engineering Research Center, and an additional 30,000 square feet in the renovated Auburn Science and Engineering Center West Tower

-- Establishment of an innovative partnership with The Timken Company, which brought the Timken Engineered Surfaces Laboratories to ERC
+- Establishment of an innovative partnership with The Timken Company, which led to the creation of The Timken Engineered Surfaces Laboratories